hexpm/community/README.md

     [contributors: ["Eric Meadows-Jönsson", "José Valim"],
      licenses: ["Apache 2.0"],
      links: %{"GitHub" => "https://github.com/someone/the_package"},
-     file: [...]] # make sure to add all files necessary for mix to compile the package here. (e.g. rebar.config) end
+     files: [...]] # make sure to add all files necessary for mix to compile the package here. (e.g. rebar.config) end

   # Metadata for finding the package that will be published